The Insider's Guide to Buying Property in Dominica

 Citizens of the USA, Canada, UK, and member countries of the Commonwealth and CARICOM are permitted to remain in Dominica on holiday without a visa for up to 6 months.

-How do I become a resident of Dominica?
+- How do you become a resident of Dominica?

 Individuals looking to stay longer than 6 months in Dominica can apply for a temporary residence permit.
 This permit essentially extends your stay as a visitor and does not permit you to work in Dominica.